Great Michael: Name

+History

+Construction

 She was ordered around 1505 and laid down in 1507 under the direction of Captain Sir Andrew Wood of Largo and the master shipwright Jacques Terrell, launched on 12 October 1511 and completed on 18 February 1512.
 She was too large to be built at any existing Scottish dockyard, so was built at the new dock at Newhaven.
 When Michael was launched she was the largest ship afloat, with twice the original displacement of her English contemporary Mary Rose, which was launched in 1509 and completed in 1510.

 The poet William Dunbar wrote of her construction: